aahan0511/the2048game/README.md

 ## High Score
 Your score is locally saved along with the time and the highest number you reached.

+## Font
+The font used is from [JetBrainsMono](https://github.com/JetBrains/JetBrainsMono "JetBrainsMono on GitHub").
+I have peronally used [JetBrains Mono Medium](JetBrainsMono-Medium.ttf), which is available in the repository.
+You can change the font in the `constants` section.

 ## Notes
 > [!WARNING]
 > If you are not on Windows, or get an error related to the `DIRECTORY`, you might need to redirect the `DIRECTORY`.